-To learn more about baptism at First Presbyterian Church, please contact Tanya Gaspar.
+To learn more about baptism at First Presbyterian Church, please fill out a Baptism request form.

 If you are considering a 2020 wedding, please note that after Easter 2020, we anticipate that we will be unable to hold weddings in the sanctuary due to renovations.
 As you plan your wedding, consider these options while that renovation is underway.

 The wedding ceremony is a service of worship in which the church celebrates marriage as a gift of God.
 First Presbyterian accepts wedding date applications from those who have been active congregation members for at least six months, or whose parents are active members.